 Commissioner Len Wass read from a statement, saying he again suffered from what he called intimidation from fellow board members during a Dec.
 28 executive session meeting.
-The attack, he said, was the second such incident.
-The first came at the district’s Oct.
-26 board workshop at the Little White School Museum, during which Wass sparred with the board over park district spending.
+The attack, he said, was the second such incident. at the , during which Wass sparred with the board over park district spending.

 “… At an executive session held on Dec.
 28, 2011, this board once again continued its assault on me, asserting among other things, that I should seek the board’s permission before communication with outside bodies and to only write positive articles about the Park District when reporting to constituents,” Wass said in his statement.
 “It was another unpleasant attempt at intimidation.
 I might add it was also, in my opinion, an illegal use of executive session under the Illinois Open Meetings Act.”